renode/renode-docs/source/introduction/testing.md

     - my_test3.robot
 ```

-In the example above, `my_test2.robot` will be executed before `my_test3.robot` but in parallel with `my_tests.robot`.
+In the above example, `my_test2.robot` is executed before `my_test3.robot`, but in parallel with `my_tests.robot`.

-You can also pass many test files as arguments (i.e., without the `.yaml` file), but this won't allow you to do the grouping:
+You can also pass many test files as arguments (i.e. without the `.yaml` file), but you won't be able to do the grouping:

 ```
 $ renode-test -j3 my_tests.robot my_tests2.robot my_tests3.robot